Visual Arts

 Face-to-face learning in a physical classroom setting

-Auckland City Symonds Street Campus, Auckland
+Symonds Street Campus, Auckland

 It will take a total of 3 years

-Interview (in-person or video conference)
+Interview (can be by video conference)

 Subject endorsement in at least one Level 3 Visual Arts subject preferred